wp-plugins/extended-categories-widget/readme.txt

 Replacement of the category widget to allow for greater customization of the category widget.
 The following options have been implemented:

 * Display as List or Dropdown
 * Show number of posts (Count) after the category
 * Hide empty categories
 * Show categories hierarchical.
 * Sort by ID, Name,Count.
 * Sort ascending or descending.

 == Installation ==

 The Extended Categories Widget can be installed in 3 easy steps:

 1. Unzip "Extended Categories" archive and put the directory "extended-categories" into your "plugins" folder (wp-content/plugins/).

-2. Activate the plugin
+1. Activate the plugin

-3. Go to the Presentation->Widgets page and drag the widget into the sidebar of your choice.
+1. Go to the Presentation->Widgets page and drag the widget into the sidebar of your choice.
 Configuration of the widget is done like all other widgets.

 == Frequently Asked Questions ==

-None so far
+= What about support? =
+I created a support site at http://forums.avirtualhome.com where you can ask questions or request features.

 == Screenshots ==
 None